okta/okta-signin-widget/README.md

 ### Hooks

-> **Note**: Hooks are only supported when using the Okta Identity Engine
+> **Note**: Hooks are only supported when using the [Okta Identity Engine](#okta-identity-engine)

 Asynchronous callbacks can be invoked before or after a specific view is rendered.
-Hook callbacks block processing to run custom logic.
-Nomal execution will resume after the Promise returned from the callback function resolves.
+Hooks can be used to add custom logic such as tracking, logging, or additional user input.
+Normal execution is blocked while the hooks is executing and will resume after the Promise returned from the hook function resolves.
+Hooks can be added via config, as shown below, or at runtime using the [before](#before) or [after](#after) methods.
+The full list of views can be found in [RemediationConstants.js](https://github.com/okta/okta-signin-widget/blob/master/src/v2/ion/RemediationConstants.js#L19).

 ```javascript
 // Hooks can be added via config